pierrebear6/project1-environment-classification/README.md

    -  The initial data provided from our data sources.

 - 'Volatility', 'Volatility_Pct', 'ATR',  'LogReturn', 'varLogReturn', 'stdLogReturn', 'Return', 'varReturn', 'stdReturn', 'NightGain', 'IntradayGain'
-   - These are common volatility related features.
+   - These are common volatility-related features.
 These were selected based on the results from the inferential statistics testing done. ([Inference Statistics](#Inference-Statistics---Hypothesis-Test)

 - 'ffd_adf_Open', 'ffd_adf_High', 'ffd_adf_Low','ffd_adf_Close', 'ffd_adf_Volume', 'ffd_adf_Return', 'ffd_adf_LogReturn', 'ffd_adf_NightGain', 'ffd_adf_IntradayGain', 'residual_Open', 'residual_High', 'residual_Low', 'residual_Close', 'residual_Volume'
    - Time series decomposition techniques added to some of the other features.
-   - **Fixed-width window fractional differentiation:**  This method first checks to see if the series passes an ADF test at a p value of .05.
+   - **Fixed-width window fractional differentiation:**  This method first checks to see if the series passes an ADF test at a p-value of .05.
 If it passes, the df will be subjected to fractional differentiation using a fixed-width window.
 This is a practice that has been introduced by Marcos Lopez de Prado, a hedge fund manager known for his research in modern financial machine learning.
    - **Residual:** A decomposition of the original time series.
 Similar to time series 'noise'.

 - 'Target'